tamtam-chat/tamtam-bot-sdk/README.md

 Long-polling is the easiest way to receive updates for your bot because it does not require running web server.

-To start your bot just extends `LongPollingBot` class and implement `onUpdate` method.
+To start your bot just extends `LongPollingBot` class and add methods annotated by `@UpdateHandler` annotation.

+These methods should have only one parameter of type `Update`.
+Every method will handle update of such type.

-For example, simple bot that just does print incoming *update* to system console:
+For example, simple bot that just does print incoming message to system console:

 ```
 public class LoggingBot extends LongPollingBot {